 For example, customers are likely to engage with a brand across multiple channels during a single transaction.
 A customer may research an item online, order it online, receive SMS or email updates on fulfillment status and go to a brick-and-mortar location to pick it up.
 CX programs must mirror this multi-method communication approach in their customer outreach.

-This is known as an omnichannel, where customers’ experiences are continuous no matter how they engage with the company.
-An integrated feedback collection approach that can easily leverage all available contact methods (e.g., email, IVR, SMS and social media) is more likely to engage all customer types, collect useful feedback for the CX programs and serve a variety of other needs:
+This is known as an omnichannel approach, where customers’ experiences are continuous no matter how they engage with the company.
+An integrated CX analytics collection approach that can easily leverage all available contact methods (e.g., email, IVR, SMS and social media) is more likely to engage all customer types, collect useful feedback for the CX programs and serve a variety of other needs:

 • Customers can be contacted based on their stated preferences, thereby increasing the likelihood they will engage and respond.

 • Feedback gathering can be dynamic, based on available customer contact information, thereby increasing the pool of possible respondents.

 • Companies can utilize a more sophisticated process for gathering feedback that is not limited to one or two feedback gathering options.